sahilsehwag/pluralsight-downloader-chrome-extension/README.md

 This chrome extension is a clone of project [**Pluralsight Course Downloader**](https://github.com/vatz88/Pluralsight-Course-Downloader) by [**vatz88**](https://github.com/vatz88).
 <br><br>
-The old extension stopped working because of the changes in entire Pluralsight strcuture.
-Along with this there were some issues in that project.
-So I rewrote the extension, but the interface was initially same (`s`, `a`).
-In future the interface might change drastically.
-Another reason is that I will be maintaing this repository and will probably add more features.
+The old extension stopped working because it was not being maintained, so I rewrote the extension.
+I will be **maintaining** this repository and will be adding more **features**.
+Currently this extension is in _**BETA**_ stage, so please any report issue that you find.
+It will help me and other people too.

 ## Installation

-You can clone this repository, or download zip/tar.gz/.crx(chrome extension) from [here](https://github.com/sahilsehwag/pluralsight-downloader-chrome-extension/releases/tag/v0.3-alpha)
+You can clone this repository, or download [**zip/tar.gz/.crx(chrome extension)**](https://github.com/sahilsehwag/pluralsight-downloader-chrome-extension/releases/tag/v0.3-alpha), and follow one of the ways mentioned below to install the extension.

-Follow this [guide](https://developer.chrome.com/extensions/getstarted#unpacked) to load extension in developer mode in Chrome browser.
+* Follow this [guide](https://developer.chrome.com/extensions/getstarted#unpacked) to load extension in developer mode in Chrome browser.
+* Drag and drop the **.crx** file on chrome extension page (*In some cases this approach might not work*).

 ## Usage

-Press `a` key after playing any video from the course to download the entire course with the same directory structure(both video and section names).
+* `CTRL-e` - Enable/Disable the extension keyboard shortcuts(default is disabled).
+Key bindings mentioned below will worky only when the extension bindings are enabled.
+* `CTRL-c` - Download the currently playing video's entire course.

+## Known Issues

+* Some old courses have videos with different resolution than the standad one, due to which right now they are downloaded.
+Will be fixed in next release.

+## Contributors

+Contributors are welcomed to add new features or/and maintain this repository.

+---

 ## Changelog
 * 0.1-alpha